Safety in Numbers

 So how do we do this?

-- Make the road environment more welcoming for cyclists by reducing traffic volumes and speeds, and providing good cycling infrastructure
+- Making the road environment more cycle-friendly, by reducing traffic volumes and speeds and by providing high-quality cycling infrastructure

 - Reducing the threats posed by lorries